Manoj1428/group04-pm05/docs/plan.md

 This application helps students learn Project Management course easily and also they can track their progress academically.

 ## Project Success Criteria
-The application R&A must be error free, user friendly and entire application need to be tested to meet the customer requirements and satisfaction.
+The application Project Management FunctionBox must be error free, user friendly and entire application need to be tested to meet the customer requirements and satisfaction.

 ## Approach
 -	Firstly we need to estimate the cost based on the requirements and develop a project plan.